History, Accomplishments & Goals (updated May 2016)

 - Be a valuable resource for Progeria families

-The governance of the corporation is vested in a national Board of Directors which serves without compensation and meets quarterly.
+The governance of the non-profit corporation is vested in a national Board of Directors which serves without compensation and meets quarterly.
 There is also a volunteer Medical Director and corporate officers.
 Volunteer committees (public awareness, medical research, special events and development committees) meet as needed.
-Staff includes an Executive Director, Clinical Trial Coordinator, Director of Volunteer Activities, Donor and Communications Specialist, and Administrative Assistant.
-Working with PRF are also a part-time grant writer and major gifts officer.
+Staff includes an Executive Director, Director of Operations, Director of Development, Clinical Trial Coordinator, Director of Volunteer Activities, Donor and Communications Specialist, and Administrative Assistants.

 In the first few years of existence, PRF created a comprehensive network of research-related needs to promote advances in the field, such as a cell & tissue bank, diagnostic testing, international registry, grant funding and scientific workshops.
 By centralizing all of the resources needed to propel forward as quickly as possible towards treatments and cure, PRF has firmly established itself as an international force driving Progeria research and education.
+Enjoy this Expert Opinion article, co-authored by PRF’s Executive Director and Medical Director, which recounts how PRF’s research-related programs are helping us accomplish our mission.
+We also invite you to check out PRF By The Numbers for a detailed description of these programs.
 The following PRF activities have played and are playing key roles in Progeria research:

 - Discovery of the Progeria Gene: PRF was instrumental in this historic, 2003 accomplishment!
 Members of PRF’s Genetics Consortium collaborated, and cell lines from PRF’s Cell Bank were essential to the experiments that led to the discovery - a critical step in the ultimate quest for a cure.
 The gene discovery literally flung open the doors of science, and all of our programs have grown, as the number of potential patients coming to PRF for diagnosis and treatment, and the number of scientists interested in Progeria research, rises - all because of our accomplishments and outreach efforts.